Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 The islands of Corfu, Zakynthos, and Kefalonia have airports, so you can directly fly to any of them and then board a ferry boat to keep moving in the area.

-It is also possible to fly to Athens and from there board a plane to Corfu, Zakynthos of Kefalonia.
+It is also possible to fly to Athens and, from there, board a plane to Corfu, Zakynthos of Kefalonia.
 Traveling from Athens is also possible by car or bus.
-You will need to reach the port of Patras, and there, board a ferry to Zakynthos, Kefalonia, or Ithaka.
+You will need to reach the port of Patras and, there, board a ferry to Zakynthos, Kefalonia, or Ithaka.

 Leave a Reply

 Your email address will not be published.
+Required fields are marked *

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.